-The Corporation is authorized to issue up to \$4.7 billion of bonds or notes plus an amount necessary to fund capital reserve requirements, costs of issuance and a limited amount of capitalized interest.
-As of March 31,
+The Corporation was authorized to issue up to \$4.7 billion of bonds or notes plus an amount necessary to fund capital reserve requirements, costs of issuance and a limited amount of capitalized interest.
+As of March 31, 1996, the Corporation had issued all the debt it was authorized to issue.
+At year end, the Corporation had no bonds outstanding.